Zanned-Amir/event_manager/README.md

 3. Configure your Google Civic Information API key:

-Open the script in a text editor. fi you wnanna Replace #'YOUR_GOOGLE_API_KEY' with your actual Google Civic Information API key.
+Open the script in a text editor. if you wnanna Replace #'YOUR_GOOGLE_API_KEY' with your actual Google Civic Information API key.

 ## Usage